• Skip to main content

 • ¼ cup mayonnaise

-• fresh herbs such as chives, parsley, basil or dill optional
+• fresh herbs such as chives, parsley, or basil optional

 Instructions